The complete guide to Siberian Huskies in apartments

 Exercising Husky in an apartment

-Huskies need a lot of exercises.
+Huskies need a lot of exercise.
 In an apartment, they need even more because they can’t get up and run around easily in the limited space available.
 You need to be willing to exercise your Husky every day no matter what!
-Whether rain, hail, or shine, and whether you are tired, sick or hungry.
+Whether rain, hail, or shine, and whether you are tired, sick, or hungry.

 This goes for whether you live in an apartment or house of course, except that the chances are your dog will need to be exercised and played with two, maybe three times every day to avoid it turning destructive.
 Huskies often need more than walking.
 They like to get up to speed and have a run.

 It would be ideal if your apartment is near a large park where your Husky can move around more, chase balls, and experience nature.

 Housebreaking is an essential training activity for your puppy.
 We already have some housebreaking tips for Siberian Husky Puppies that you can check out.
 The same principles apply: get into a routine with meals, look for repeated behavior in your pet to suggest he or she is “about to go”, and head outside if you can.

 Because you are unlikely to have a yard to let the Husky out to, and it might not be convenient to head out (e.g. you live up a few floors, or it is snowing outside) you will need to make a space in the apartment where he or she can do its deed.

 Out of living and eating areas is a good idea, so hopefully, you have a suitably sized bathroom or laundry where you can lay down a large litter tray.
 You can use “pee pads” or “puppy pads” which are flat pads, kind of like diapers, that soak up the liquid.
 I really like this one All-absorb Training Pads on Amazon.
 You also want to be sure your apartment has sufficient ventilation to keep the air cool and dry.

 Many apartments have limited options for opening windows and your Husky will suffer if it is left in warm stuffy environments, not to mention the smells that will accumulate.